 Just always remember, it’s a process.
 Patience truly is a virtue when removing Google reviews.

-Report Fake Google Reviews To Google Small Business Support
+Contact Google Small Business Support Directly

 In a perfect world, every fake and defamatory online review would be removed immediately after being flagged, and every legitimate review would remain online.
 However, that’s an ideal and far from the reality of Google’s review removal landscape.

-That’s why this is your one big shot at getting a Google review removed.
-When you present your case for a second time to the same department of specialists which ruled against your initial flagging, it’s absolutely essential that you come prepared with strong documentation.
+However, the unfortunate reality of this situation is that you are essentially going to be asking the same department and people to remove your review, which already determined the review should remain online.
+So this is not as easy as it sounds.
+When you present your case for a second time to the same department of specialists that ruled against your initial flagging, it’s absolutely essential that you come prepared with strong documentation and evidence.

 - Why the review is fake,